-Unicode is a new codeset that is gaining popularity.
-It aims to assign a unique number, or code point, to every character that exists (and even once existed) in all languages.
+Unicode is a codeset that aims to assign a unique number, or code point, to every character that exists (and even once existed) in all languages.
 To accomplish this, Unicode, which began as a double-byte codeset, has been expanded into a quadruple-byte codeset.